nakujaproject/N2-Avionics-BaseStation/README.md

 ## How to run in development environment

-In the root directory, you can run:
+In the node-server directory, you can run:

 ```
 npm run dev